ayeshay1144/Principles-of-Software-Security-/README.md

 ### 🙌 Final Thoughts
 This unit was a turning point in my academic journey.
 I now see software not just as functional code, but as a **potential security surface** that must be tested, hardened, and maintained with vigilance.
 I feel more prepared to contribute to building secure systems in the real world.

+## 📝 Exam Reflection

+The final exam in IFN657 tested not just theoretical knowledge, but my **ability to think like a security analyst** under pressure.
+It reinforced key concepts from across the semester, such as:

+- Identifying real vulnerabilities in C code (e.g. buffer overflows, format string bugs)
+- Understanding how and when to stop fuzzing during vulnerability discovery
+- Recognizing the differences between similar attacks like **reflected vs persistent XSS**
+- Justifying secure coding practices and proposing realistic mitigations

+### 🧠 What I Learned:
+- **Writing secure code** is not enough — you need to explain *why* something is vulnerable and *how* to fix it.
+- **Thinking like an attacker** helps you understand how even small code decisions can be exploited.
+- Studying for the exam helped me **solidify my practical knowledge** through applied questions — not just memorization.

+This exam experience brought everything together — from raw memory manipulation to web-based threats — and made me more confident in assessing and defending software systems.

+---